 - Stories that review basic concepts like colors, shapes, letters, and numbers are always good to have around.

 - Finally, think about your child’s passions and look for books about them!
-What plots will she enjoy the most?
+What plots will they enjoy the most?
+You can also reread the books your little one enjoys since probably they will be asking for that book many times!

-Where can you find these books?
+Where can you find these children’s books?
 They’re everywhere!
 Get to know the children’s section of your local library or bookstore, or simply order them online.
-There are tons of great lists of recommended books, take a look at these: